 Unfortunately, they require a Bluetooth dongle or transmitter that supports aptx-LL for watching movies, since their base latency is relatively high.
 You could also consider the Turtle Beach Elite 800 as they are Bluetooth and come with a dedicated dock with a low latency connection but, unfortunately, they do not sound as good.

 Budget TV headphones are typically wired since there are very few RF or low latency wireless headphones at this price range.
 They should still be comfortable to wear for long periods of time and have a good enough sound so that movies and music are accurately reproduced.

-For a budget option, we recommend the Philips SHP9500.
-They are one of the best sounding budget headphones that we've reviewed so far.
-They're comfortable enough to wear for hours and they have a well balanced, open sound that caters well to music and movies.
-They also have 0 latency since they're wired.
+The Philips SHP9500 are the best budget TV headphones we've tested.
+They are one of the best sounding budget headphones and they're comfortable enough to wear for hours.
+They have a well balanced, open sound that caters well to music and movies.
+They also have zero latency since they're wired.
 Unfortunately, this means that unless you have "1/8" or "1/4" TRS extension cord or sit relatively close to your TV, the SHP9500 may be slightly limiting.

 - Bose QuietComfort 25.
 Wired and comfortable noise canceling headphones.
 A bit too expensive for what they offer.
 See our review

 - Logitech G930.
-The best alternative to the RS 165 if you have a home theater set up compatible with the USB transmitter.
+The best alternative to the Sennheiser RS 165 if you have a home theater setup compatible with the USB transmitter.
 See our review

 - Oppo PM-3.
 Great wired sound quality and a long cable is included in the box.
 A bit too expensive for this use case.
 See our review